nstaeger/WordPress-UIkit-Starter-Theme/README.md

-# wp-uikit-starter
+# WordPress UIkit starter theme

-A Wordpress starter theme for developers using the frontend framework uikit
+A [WordPress](http://www.wordpress.org) starter theme for developers using the frontend framework [UIkit](http://www.getuikit.com).

-## In development
+## NOTICE: In development

-This theme is in development and at current stage not useable.
+This theme is in development and at current stage not completed!
+You might miss some features.

+## Usage

+Simply clone this git-repository into the `wp-content/themes` folder of your wordpress-installation.
+Than go to the administration and activate the theme.